ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 {{% alert title="Warning" color="warning" %}}
 - Disconnect the power supply prior to changing the connections.
-- We can't set the module current's by shorting it with the multimeter, because _some of the modules_ are not working well in a short circuit condition.
+- We can't set the module current by shorting it with the multimeter, because _some modules_ are not working well in a short circuit condition.
-- We are using the robot's battery as load to set the charging current.
+- We are using the robot's battery as a load to set the charging current.
 That's why it is important that the charging current is set as low as possible.
 {{% /alert %}}

 {{% alert title="Info" color="info" %}}